 4. Stay Below Your Limit

-Credit utilization is the percent of your credit limit that you use.
+Credit utilization is the percentage of your credit limit that you use.
 If your credit cards are maxed out, companies see you as more of a risk.
 It is good to keep your utilization below 30%.

 5. Earn Rewards!